hoddieBoy/imt-ue-ad-fil-2023-2024-manne-youcef/seance-mixte/README.md

 to time service.

 - `user/Dockerfile`: Containerization of the user service
-- `user/client.py`: Implementation of the user service server
+- `user/user.py`: Implementation of the user service server
 - `user/user.yaml`: OpenAPI definition for the user service.
 - `user/requirements.txt`: Python dependencies for the user service
 - `user/data/users.json`: JSON file containing user data.

+Since the user service has direct access to the movie and booking services, we can perform operations that modify the state of these services (add, update, delete).

+And since it doesn't have direct access to the times service, it can't perform any operation that directly modifies the state of showtimes.
+This is why we only perform data retrieval operations indirectly (via the booking service) when our entry point is user.

 ## Installation